Geta/geta-notfoundhandler/README.md

 Optimizely Content Cloud supports only primary URLs and Optimizely Commerce supports all three types of URLs.

-There are two scheduled jobs:
-- *[Geta NotFoundHandler] Index content URLs* - as mentioned before, this job indexes URLs of content.
-Usually, it is required to run this job only once.
-All new content is automatically indexed.
-But if for some reason content publish events are not firing when creating new content (for example, during the import), then you should set this job to run frequently.
- - *[Geta NotFoundHandler] Register content move redirects* - this job creates redirects based on registered moved content.
-Normally, this job is not required at all, but there might be situations when content move is registered but redirect creation is not completed.
-This could happen during deployments.
-In this case, you can manually run this job or schedule it to run time to time to fix such issues.

 # Scheduled jobs

 Scheduled job - process that runs in background